chainguard-dev/edu/content/open-source/vex/what-is-openvex.md

 }
 ```

-Or, to filter out “Vex’ed out” vulnerabilities from security scanner results, you can use the `filter` command.
+Or, to filter out “VEX’ed out” vulnerabilities from security scanner results, you can use the `filter` command.
 In this example, `scan_results.sarif.json` is the file with the scanner results and `vex_data.csaf` contains the VEX information.

 ```
 # From a VEX file: